Fostidich/Pot/README.md

 ## Overview

-Pot is a minimal, easy-to-use command-line tool for managing daemons background processes, inspired by systemd but designed to focus only on the most essential operations.
+Pot is a minimal, easy-to-use command-line tool for managing daemons (background processes), inspired by `systemd` but designed to focus only on the most essential operations.

 ## Usage